Mill Creek, Washington: Transportation

 Mill Creek lies east of Interstate 5, the main north–south freeway through the Seattle metropolitan area with connections to Downtown Seattle and Everett.
 The city is bisected from north to south by State Route 527 (the Bothell–Everett Highway), which continues to Bothell.
 The two highways are connected by a pair of east–west streets, 164th Street and 128th Street (State Route 96), which continue further east into the residential neighborhoods of Mill Creek and towards State Route 9.

-The city's public transportation is provided by Community Transit, which also serves most of the county, and consists of several local and commuter bus routes.
-The county's second bus rapid transit route, the Swift Green Line, travels along State Route 527 and has several stops in Mill Creek, connecting the city to Paine Field and northern Bothell; a third bus rapid transit route, the Orange Line, is planned to open in 2024 to connect Mill Creek to Link light rail at Lynnwood Transit Center.
+The city's public transportation is provided by Community Transit, which also serves most of the county with local and commuter bus routes.
+The county's second bus rapid transit route, the Swift Green Line, travels along State Route 527 and has several stops in Mill Creek, connecting the city to Paine Field and northern Bothell.
+A third bus rapid transit route, the Orange Line, opened in 2024 to connect Mill Creek to Link light rail at Lynnwood City Center station.
 Other local routes connect Mill Creek to Everett, Lynnwood, Silver Firs, and Snohomish.
-During rush hours, two commuter routes connect the State Route 527 and 132nd Street corridors to Downtown Seattle.
-The Ash Way Park and Ride is located west of the Mill Creek Town Center and has additional connections to Community Transit and Sound Transit Express routes.
+During rush hours, an express route connects Silver Firs and the 132nd Street corridor to Lynnwood City Center station.
+The Ash Way Park and Ride is located west of the Mill Creek Town Center and has additional Community Transit and Sound Transit Express routes.
 A Link light rail extension to Everett is planned to open in 2036 with stations at Ash Way and Mariner Park and Ride near Mill Creek.

 A private airfield, Martha Lake Airport, operated west of modern-day Mill Creek from 1953 to 1998.
 It has since been converted into a county park, after the owners rejected a proposal to develop it into a housing subdivision.
 The nearest commercial airport is Paine Field, located 3 mi northwest in Everett.